 Often the first warning of a potential scam comes from a vigilant trader posting a warning on the message board or through the website’s contact page so come on Trade Me, start listening to your users.

 ARE YOU SAFE?

 Two new security vulnerabilities were announced last week affecting both the Microsoft Windows operating system and Cisco routing equipment.

 The Microsoft problem affects Windows NT 4.0, NT 4.0 Terminal Services Edition, Windows 2000, XP and Windows Server 2003.
 A patch is available at windowsupdate.microsoft.com.

 The Cisco issue affects all Cisco hardware running a vulnerable IOS version, namely versions 11.x and 12.x.
-Full details can be found here.
+Full details on the Cisco site.